breakds/monster-avengers/README.md

 6. supports filtering on the search result to exclude certain armor pieces.
 7. communicates with a simple lisp-based query language.

+It also comes with a web based UI.

+## The Webapp

+There is currently one instance of this tool running on a server with very limited computational resource.
+You can find it at [http://mh4u.breakds.org](http://mh4u.breakds.org).

+## Codebase

+For those who is interested in either the algorithm or the implementaion, you can find a brief description below.
+Note that the code is still not very well documented yet, and I am working on adding the comments and documentations to the code as much as possible with the limited time budget.

+The code is mainly divided into 2 parts:

+1. [cpp/](https://github.com/breakds/monster-avengers/tree/master/cpp) A C++ implementation of the search algorithm, where we have
+  * [lisp/](https://github.com/breakds/monster-avengers/tree/master/cpp/lisp) provides the parser and reader of lisp objects, in which format query and database entries are stored.
+  * [data/](https://github.com/breakds/monster-avengers/tree/master/cpp/data) defines the data structs that are involved, e.g. the skills, the armors, the jewels ,etc.
+  * [core/](https://github.com/breakds/monster-avengers/tree/master/cpp/core) implements the search algorithm, where you can find the member method `ArmorUp::Search` is the main entry point to the algorithm.
+2. [lisp/ui](https://github.com/breakds/monster-avengers/tree/master/lisp/ui) implements the web based UI for this armor search tool.
+This webapp is written in Common Lisp based on the web framework [reaLispic](https://github.com/breakds/realispic).
+Specifically,
+  * [widgets/](https://github.com/breakds/monster-avengers/tree/master/lisp/ui/widgets) contains the definitions of all the widgets in the web.
+The code should be very straightforward if you are familiar with [React.js](http://facebook.github.io/react/).
+  * [backend.lisp](https://github.com/breakds/monster-avengers/tree/master/lisp/ui/backend.lisp) defines the RPC that talks to the C++ backend to handle queries.
+This is a super naive implementation that does the message passing via files on disk.